msurdeanu/my-workflows-app/README.md

 * **Modern** and **responsive** UI.
 * **Authentication** and **authorization** enabled by default.
+* Vaadin **Push** enabled.
+Through websockets, the server can send updates to the client.
 * Persistence layer based on **SQLite**.
 * Dedicated web pages for **workflow development**, **workflow templates** and **workflow runs**.
 * Dedicated web page for **statistics**.